-'Within Hours': UK warns of 'Very Credible' Attack on Kabul Airport
+'Within Hours': UK Warns of 'Very Credible' Attack Threat at Kabul Airport

 Heappey said that ideally the British would have sent forces out into Kabul to hunt down the threat and eliminate it away from the airport, but the available Western forces at the airport is so small that wouldn’t be possible.

-The threat, and ordered evacuation of the areas outside the airport, come in the final 24-hours of RAF evacuation planes leaving Kabul.
+The threat, and ordered evacuation of the areas outside the airport, come in the final 24-hours of Royal Air Force (RAF) evacuation planes leaving Kabul.
 11 flights are programmed in today, Heappey said.
 The British forces and consular staff who have been enabling the evacuation will then pull out ahead of the 31st deadline that between the United States and the Taliban appears immovable.

 London’s The Times reports the order for the crowds to disperse away from the airport may mean that some will miss being evacuated at all.

 British Evacuation of Kabul Civilians to Finish Within Days, Giving Military Time to Pull Out Over Weekend https://t.co/yKeoZNFWLD